cjaak/conference-track-management/README.md

 ## Instructions

 In order to run the programm you need to run `ConferenceTrackManagement/Program.cs`.
-You might need to copy the `Data` folders to `bin/Debug/net6.0/` or change the configure the path defined in `ConferenceTrackManagement/Program.cs`.
+You might need to copy the `Data` folders to `bin/Debug/net6.0/` or configure the path defined in `ConferenceTrackManagement/Program.cs`.

 ## Approach